The Pros and Cons of Buying Life Insurance from Your Employer

 During open enrollment season, new clients often call us to compare their employer’s group life insurance policy to purchasing their own policy outside of work.
 Employer policies are often referred to as “group coverage,” because the coverage is available to anyone within the “group.”
 Groups can be associations, organizations, or employers.

-According to the American Council of Life Insurers, in 2013, about 41% of all supplemental life insurance policies were purchased through a “group.”
+According to the Life Insurance Marketing and Research Association, since 2017, more than half of all supplemental life insurance policies were purchased through a “group.”
 The benefits of group life insurance are:

 Convenience of Securing Coverage